• Skip to primary navigation

 • Make your own gingerbread syrup instead of buying the Starbucks or Torani syrups; it will taste a lot better.

-• Heat the milk to 140 F and use whole milk (or a plant-based barista blend) for the best froth.
+• Heat the milk to 140°F and use whole milk (or oat barista blend) for the best froth and creaminess.

 • Don't have a milk frother?
 Use a French press or shake the milk in a mason jar instead.